Nuha1abdul/intelligent-umrah-crowd-forecasting-system/README.md

 ### 2. Dashboard and Deployment Layer

 The Streamlit dashboard (`app.py`) serves as the user-facing interface.
-It loads the trained model artifact (`growth_rate_xgboost_model.pkl`) and the precomputed forecast results to generate real-time predictions based on user input.
+It loads the trained model artifact (`growth_rate_xgboost_model.pkl`) and the precomputed forecast results to display interactive forecasts and recommendations based on the selected Hijri month and day.

 The dashboard is deployed through Streamlit Community Cloud and is publicly accessible via the link above.